ISISComputingGroup/ibex_developers_manual/working_with_git_and_github/Adding-new-modules.md

     git checkout TicketXXX_description

-1. Create a readme.md to say what the module does
+1. Edit/Create a readme.md to say what the module does
 1. Add an initial .gitattributes and .gitignore (often using a copy from an older repo).

 ## 4 Adding module as submodule